jambonrose/django-improved-user/CONTRIBUTING.rst

 duplicating work.
 Note that, as volunteers, people sometime are unable to complete work they start, and that it is reasonable after a certain amount of time to assume they are no longer working on the issue.
-Use your best judgement to assess the situation.
+Use your best judgment to assess the situation.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~